Best way to find most things

 Chapter 1: The Keys to This Book

-This introductory chapter offers a brief summary of the central themes of the book: 1) every organism comprises more than a set of physical and chemical interactions, but possesses an agency through which it weaves a life story; and 2) biologists suffer from a kind of blindsight through which they are unable to incorporate much of what they actually know about organisms into their scientific explanations.
-It is also explained that the book rests on a fundamental conviction that the world, by nature, manifests itself in thought.
+This introductory chapter offers a brief summary of the central themes of the book: 1) every animal comprises more than a set of physical and chemical interactions, but possesses an agency through which it weaves a life story; 2) more generally, every animal’s life narrative is an outward expression of interior meaning; 3) The meaningful, narrative character of life demands a holistic style of understanding and explanation; and 4) biologists suffer from a kind of blindsight through which they are unable to incorporate much of what they actually know about organisms into their scientific explanations.

 Chapter 2: The Organism’s Story